himself65/sound-of-code/README.md

 All defined in the `scripts` section of `package.json`

-- `npm run build` - Builds a production version.
+- `npm run build` - Builds production.
 Specifically for publishing purposes.
-- `npm run dev` - Builds development version and watches files for changes.
+- `npm run dev` - Builds development and watches files for changes.
 For development use only!
 - `npm run lint` - Lints source code for Standard Style formatting
 - `npm test` - Runs unit tests
+- `npm run e2e` - Runs end-to-end tests

 Resources, API descriptions, and other documents related to packages in use are linked in [`docs/package-resources.md`](docs/package-resources.md).